hanwencheng/PuzzleBoard/SelectionDefinition/README.md

 ### Run correctness test

 1. `yarn install`
-2. Put module under main.js, which should uses map as argument and exports a function, to get the selected sprite
+2. Put module under main.js, which should uses map and position as arguments and exports a function, to get the selected sprite
 3. Run `npm test`
 4. Bang!